 FSC-certified Hardwood From Frank Miller Lumber

 Frank Miller Lumber has served the needs of our customers and our forests for more than 109 years.
-In 2009, we sought to further demonstrate our commitment to sustainable forest resource management by becoming certified by the Forest Stewardship Council®.
+In 2009, we sought to further demonstrate our commitment to sustainable forest resource management by becoming FSC® certified.
 In the world of “green” building, many architects seek sources of FSC® certified lumber for their projects.
 This is especially true of projects striving to meet Leadership in Energy & Environmental Design (or LEED) standards.
 LEED building projects are awarded one LEED point for using FSC certified hardwood.
-A second LEED point is awarded if the FSC lumber is sourced from within 500 miles of the project.
+A second LEED point is awarded if the FSC® certified lumber is sourced from within 500 miles of the project.

 — The mission statement of the Forest Stewardship Council

 Frank Miller Lumber purchases their logs from a group of loggers with whom they have had relationships for decades.
 Frank Miller Lumber has a log procurement radius of approximately 450 miles from the mill.
 Forest inventory data shows there is nearly twice as much hardwood growing within that radius as existed 50 years ago.
 Our FSC certification confirms that Frank Miller is vigilant in tracking FSC certified hardwood log purchases and FSC certified lumber production.
 One requirement to maintain this certification is an annual audit by Scientific Certification Systems (SCS) to confirm our compliance with their record-keeping requirements.
 Frank Miller has consistently passed these audits with flying colors each year.